AKWEXV/exceedvote_ws/README.md

 exceedvote_ws
 =============

-ExceedVote v.2 is web application using Play! framework 2.2.1 for 219451 Web Services Technology course based on [KKPS's ExceedVote](https://github.com/KKPS/exceedvote) that used in 2012 Exceed Camp
+ExceedVote v.2 is web application using Play!
+Framework that enables voting or judging of a competition.
+It is based on [KKPS's ExceedVote](https://github.com/KKPS/exceedvote) that was written for Kasetsart's Software Spec & Design course, and used in the 2012 Exceed Camp.

-ExceedVote v.2 adding new type of voting, and RESTful services.
+ExceedVote v.2 adds score-based voting (e.g. assign each contestant a score of 1-10), and a RESTful web service interface.

 **Getting Started**